agroscope-ch/sour-rot/README.md

 ## Note on downloading the files

-As it is customary for github repository, the easiest way to get the repository is by using the following `git` command
+As it is customary for github repository, the easiest way to get the repository is by using the following `git clone` command

 ```
 git clone https://github.com/agroscope-ch/sour-rot.git